-“It was 1982 going on 1932,” laughs Richard Anderson of Savile Row’s antiquated culture when, aged 17, he began his apprenticeship with Huntsman – one of the oldest and most revered houses on the street.
+“It was 1982 going on 1932,” says Richard Anderson of Savile Row’s antiquated culture when, aged 17, he began his apprenticeship with Huntsman – one of the oldest and most revered houses on the street.
 “It was run with rigid, old-fashioned discipline – you were constantly spoken to in a curt manner, and you had to think on your feet, but I loved the challenge of it.
 Coming from my comprehensive school in Watford, it was quite a culture shock.”

 This strict day-to-day drilling honed and whetted the young Anderson’s cutting and tailoring smarts, but what would really determine his future during these formative years was the relationship he forged with Huntsman’s managing director, one Brian Lishak.
-Now one of The Row’s most lauded veteran – he celebrated his 60th year on The Row in late 2016 – Lishak has an unrivalled arsenal of Savile Row anecdotes.
+Now one of The Row’s most lauded veterans – he celebrated his 60th year on The Row in late 2016 – Lishak has an unrivalled arsenal of Savile Row anecdotes.

 Namesake founder Richard Anderson.

 He once, for example, had to break it to Steve McQueen that a dozen garments, all made by hand taking 90 hours of work per suit, would not be achievable in just two weeks.
 When The Beatles played their famous rooftop concert at Number 3 in 1969, Lishak was there, watching the whole spectacle unfold.
 Katherine Hepburn, Paul Newman and Gregory Peck have all been on the receiving end of his warm, affable but never obsequious mode of customer service (“Savile Row is a great leveller,” he says of his approach), as have untold numbers of international royals and dignitaries.